Epictetus/kanna/README.md

-# Pera
+# Kanna

-Pera connects Ruby on Rails with Phonegap the mobile application framework.
+Kanna connects Ruby on Rails with Phonegap the mobile application framework.
-Pera enables us to build mobile applications in Rails-like development style.
+Kanna enables us to build mobile applications in Rails-like development style.

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'pera'
+    gem 'kanna'

 And then execute: